thinkoid/lbp/README.md

 discrimination. *Proc.
 16th International Conference on Pattern Recognition*, Québec City, Canada, 1: 668–671.

+<a name="2003Mäenpää">[2003Mäenpää]</a> Mäenpää, Topi.
+The local binary pattern
+approach to texture analysis: extensions and applications.
+Oulun yliopisto, 2003.

 <a name="2002Ojala">[2002Ojala]</a> Ojala, Timo, Matti Pietikainen, and Topi
 Maenpaa.
 "Multiresolution gray-scale and rotation invariant texture classification with local binary patterns." *IEEE Transactions on pattern